pantras/agile_software_development/README.md

 Release backlog is a subset of the product backlog allowing to estimates release dates (p 71).

-There ar no mechanics in Scrum for tracking worked time.
+There are no mechanics in Scrum for tracking worked time.
 Scrum is result oriented, not process oriented (p 73).

 Each product backlog  item has its amount of estimated work remaining (p 83).